redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 * The client secret should be the one you created in step 2.1, to prove that it is the application making this request.
 * The scope should be the application ID URI of the secured Weather Forecast API, i.e. the app registration you created in step 1.3, followed by "/.default".
 For example `api://40ae91b7-0c83-4b5c-90f3-40187e8f2cb6/.default`.
   * You can find the application ID URI on the app registration's overview page, or going to the "Expose an API" section.
-  * Note that if you are *NOT* using Postman, it needs to be URI encoded.
+  * Note that if you are *NOT* using Thunder Client, it needs to be URI encoded.
 For example `api%3A%2F%2F40ae91b7-0c83-4b5c-90f3-40187e8f2cb6%2F.default`
 * The client id, secret, scope and grant type should go in the Body of the request not as URL "Params"

 Once you get a successful response copy the access token from it.
 You're going to use this in the request to your web API.

 ### 2.3: Send a request to the web API

 Now you just need to add the token from the previous step to your request to the API.
-This can either be done via Swagger or Postman:
+This can either be done via Swagger or Thunder Client:

 ### Using Swagger